News

 This list represents a fraction of the cryptocurrencies supported by Binance Earn.
 The platform continually updates its offerings to include new and emerging tokens.
 For the most current and comprehensive list, please visit the official Binance Earn page.

-- Wide variety of staking options, covering numerous coins
+• Wide variety of options, covering numerous coins

-- Locked Staking ties up funds for weeks or months
+• Locked ties up funds for weeks or months

-- DeFi Staking offers high APYs, but with high risk
+• DeFi version offers high APYs, but with high risk

 Supported Coins

-Kraken currently supports staking for: BTC, ETH, ADA, DOT, SOL, ATOM, FLOW, KAVA, MINA, MATIC, XTZ, TRX, ALGO, KSM, SCRT, LINK, NEAR, FTM.
-This list represents a portion of available assets; Kraken periodically expands its offerings, and users are advised to consult the official staking page for updates.
+Kraken currently supports: BTC, ETH, ADA, DOT, SOL, ATOM, FLOW, KAVA, MINA, MATIC, XTZ, TRX, ALGO, KSM, SCRT, LINK, NEAR, FTM.
+This list represents a portion of available assets; Kraken periodically expands its offerings, and users are advised to consult the official page for updates.

-- Supports staking across 18+ cryptocurrencies, with broader global options.
+• Supports across 18+ cryptocurrencies, with broader global options.

-- Provides an intuitive staking experience suitable for newcomers.
+• Provides an intuitive experience suitable for newcomers.

-- Ensures robust security with 95% offline storage and an unblemished record.
+• Ensures security with 95% offline storage and an unblemished record.

-Founded in 2018, Nexo operates as a centralized financial platform incorporated in London, United Kingdom.
-The platforms offers lending, trading, and staking services.
-Renowned for its robust security and high-yield offerings, Nexo caters to users aiming to maximize returns on diverse cryptocurrency portfolios..
+Founded in 2018, Nexo operates as a centralized financial platform based in London, United Kingdom.
+The platform offers lending, trading, and on-chain staking.
+Known for its strong security and reliable performance, Nexo appeals to users seeking to begin earning rewards through a simple staking process.

 Supported Coins